 The Software DevOps portfolio also includes HCL Compass – which handles workflow, change, and issue management – HCL VersionVault for configuration management.
 Real-time systems and IoT software modelling is available through HCL RTist.

 “The HCL Software DevOps portfolio is your one-stop DevOps shop, providing you with the tools you need to achieve business agility.
 Our mission is to enable you to transform your business by providing actionable insights based on speed to market, operational cost, and with risk,” the company wrote in a post.
-“An investment in HCL Software doesn’t mean you have to replace the tools and platforms your team knows and loves.
+“An investment in HCL Software doesn’t mean you have to replace the tools and platforms your team know and love.
 Instead, we help you maximize and leverage the tools you already have, like Jira, Jenkins, Git, and Kubernetes.”

 HCL Software is providing workshops in which DevOps experts offer their take on DevOps culture and practices, tailored to your organization.
 Workshops can be requested here.